moto675417-dot/theLonlypath/README.md

 # theLonlypath
-a game with idea of a man and his loneliness
+a game with the  idea of a man and his loneliness